alanshaw/markdown-pdf/README.md

 Type: `Function`
 Default value: `function () { return through() }`

-A function that returns a [through stream](https://npmjs.org/package/through) that transforms the markdown before it is converted to HTML.
+A function that returns a [through2 stream](https://npmjs.org/package/through2) that transforms the markdown before it is converted to HTML.

 #### options.preProcessHtml
 Type: `Function`
 Default value: `function () { return through() }`

-A function that returns a [through stream](https://npmjs.org/package/through) that transforms the HTML before it is converted to PDF.
+A function that returns a [through2 stream](https://npmjs.org/package/through2) that transforms the HTML before it is converted to PDF.

 API
 ---